horppe/Flexbox-Music-App-Layout/README.md

 Hint: Click the switch at the top right corner.

-My Clone of the design from this tutorial:
+My Version of the design from this tutorial:
 "Understanding Flexbox" Click <a href="https://github.com/ohansemmanuel/Understanding-Flexbox"><strong>Here</strong></a> to check out the tutorial.
 It's pretty good.